e-zk/site/about.md

 ## Contact

 You can contact me via email at `contact [at} zakaria.org`.
 I [don't](https://blog.cryptographyengineering.com/2014/08/13/whats-matter-with-pgp/) [use](https://efail.de/) [PGP](https://latacora.singles/2019/07/16/the-pgp-problem.html).
-I can be reached via Matrix at `zk:envs.net`, though, I will almost definitely be slow to respond (seriously, just email me first).

 # About this website

 Hosting of this server is provided by [Vultr](https://vultr.com/).

-The site is a static one; running on [OpenBSD](https://openbsd.org/), [httpd and relayd](https://bsd.plumbing/).
+The site is a static one; running on [OpenBSD](https://openbsd.org/), httpd and relayd.
 HTML content is generated from Markdown.
 Source for the custom site generation program can be found [here](https://github.com/e-zk/site-gen "site generator"), and the site's content is managed on git [here](https://github.com/e-zk/site "site content").

 A hidden service mirror of this site can be accessed through Tor here: http://64wv2uqwjacqer7z5d6ooqgrvjwlioizmo7hgmxm7zxerbvgnoqhafid.onion.